-Tony Cook is the Associate Secretary - Early Childhood, Schools and Youth, in the Australian Government Department of Education.
+Tony Cook is the Associate Secretary - Schools and Youth.

 Before joining the Department in October 2011, Tony was Deputy Secretary, Government and Corporate with the Victorian Department of Premier and Cabinet.

 Tony has held a number of senior executive education positions including those of Deputy Secretary, Office for Children and Portfolio Coordination, Deputy Secretary, Office for Planning, Strategy and Coordination and General Manager, Student Learning within the Victorian Department of Education and Early Childhood Development.
 Tony began his education career with Education Queensland.

 Tony is a registered primary school teacher with a major in early childhood education and has been a deputy principal and taught in schools and preschools in Queensland and the United Kingdom.
 Tony holds a Bachelor of Education degree from the Queensland University of Technology.
 In October 2013 Tony was made an Honorary Fellow of the Australian Council for Education Leaders and in January 2014 he was awarded a Public Service Medal for outstanding public service, especially in driving schools policy and funding reform in Australia.

 Robert Griew – Higher Education, Research and International